-Credit Value: 4 GLH: 21 Assessment Requirements: This unit will be assessed by assignment Aim: The aim of this unit is to enable the candidate to develop the knowledge to be able to distinguish between employee and non-employee status, the importance of a contract of employment and statutory requirements of the workplace.
+Credit Value: 4 GLH: 21 Assessment Requirements: This unit will be assessed by an externally set and locally marked assignment.
+Aim: The aim of this unit is to enable the candidate to develop the knowledge to be able to distinguish between employee and non-employee status, the importance of a contract of employment and statutory requirements of the workplace.